apeterson91/rbenvo/README.md

 ## About

-`rbenvo` is package that creates S4 class objects and methods for built environment data to ease the use of working with these data and improve interoperability with other R packages developing methods in this same space.
+`rbenvo` is package of S4 classes  and methods for built environment data.
+They are designed to ease the use of working with these nonstandard data  structures and improve interoperability with other R packages developing methods in this same space (see eg. [rstapDP](https://apeterson91.github.io/rstapDP/)).

 ## Installation